Boburmirzo/apisix-manage-serverless-apis/README.md

 ## Key concepts

-For details, see the full tutotial.
+For more details, see the text version of full tutotial https://api7.ai/blog/manage-serverless-apis-with-apache-apisix.